Faculty Considering New Advisees

 Vrieze, Scott Yes

-CSPR anticipates welcoming new faculty members Whitney Ringwald in August 2024 and Max Elliott in August 2025.
+CSPR anticipates welcoming new faculty member Max Elliott in August 2025.
+He will be considering new advisees for Fall 2026 admissions.

 Name of Faculty Member Considering Accepting New Advisees?